UE and VR Development Technical Notes

 }

-As seen, if the -game parameter is passed to UBT and it is an installed engine version (EpicGameLauncher), it will check if the project parameter has been passed.
-If not, it will throw an exception.
+From this code, it can be seen that if the -game parameter is passed to UBT and the engine is an installed version (EpicGameLauncher), it will check if the project parameter is provided; if not, it will throw an exception.

 1

-This ordinary Game parameter won’t throw an exception in UBT.
-However, calling UBT with the command to generate the Program will throw an exception for the installed engine version:
+This ordinary Game parameter will not throw an exception in UBT.
+However, calling UBT with the command to generate Program will throw an exception:

 1

-According to the detection code in ProjectFileGenerator.cs above, what we need to do is make the result from UnrealBuildTool.IsEngineInstalled() return false.
+According to the above ProjectFileGenreator.cs detection code, what we need to do is change the result returned by UnrealBuildTool.IsEngineInstalled() to false.

-Continuing with the code: UnrealBuildTool.IsEngineInstalled() gets a boolean variable bIsEngineInstalled in UnrealBuildTool:
+Continuing with the code, UnrealBuildTool.IsEngineInstalled() retrieves a bool variable bIsEngineInstalled in UnrealBuildTool:

 1